crewAIInc/crewAI/docs/core-concepts/Planning.md

 #### Planning LLM

 Now you can define the LLM that will be used to plan the tasks.
-The default LLM is `gpt-4o-mini`, but you can change it to any other LLM as long as it is compatible.
+You can use any ChatOpenAI LLM model available.

 ```python
 from crewai import Crew, Agent, Task, Process